-Mission: Nurturing the Next Generation of Global Business Leaders and Entrepreneurs withan Asian Perspective
+Mission: Educating the Next Generation of Asian Thought Leaders

 We are dedicated to producing top business leaders in Asia and the world in all fields: business, politics, the military, and social activism, who will be prepared to be instruments of change in their respective societies.
 We do not focus only on the “hard skills” needed for such an undertaking, but also on the critically important “soft skills” that provide flexibility, understanding, and interpersonal leadership skills that will help in many environments.

 SolBridge offers both undergraduate and graduate degree programs in business focusing on Asian business and its relation to the rest of the world.
 We are committed to providing:

 - An integration of business knowledge with a focus on Asian economies and their evolving relationships.

 - A global perspective in teaching and research in the most dynamic arena of the world economy.